Refining Structs

 To see a more entertaining example, check out this code

-which shows how we can use refinements to ensure that only legal Date
+which shows how we can use refinements to ensure that only legal Dates can be constructed

 at compile time!